 - The lowest and highest internal frequencies used within the product.
 The highest internal frequency used within the product is generally considered to be any frequency including those frequencies used within or by any wireless radio communication module or component.
 The lowest frequency is usually only required when testing a wireless radio product.

 - Determining the operating mode of the product and configuration for emissions testing.
 Some standards specifically detail the loading conditions such as power supplies etc in accordance with EN 55014.
 Other standards basically define that all the ports should be exercised with a typical stimulus on each port using a typical cable type and length attached in order to fully load and operate the product.
-This may include a color video test pattern with moving element for EN 55032 in order to exercise the graphics processing unit (GPU) etc, or applying an audio tone to the audio ports etc. For many product equipment is may be desirable to perform pre-compliance EMC testing to determine the worst case mode and cabling arrangement prior to formal testing.
-Ethernet traffic is usually well defined in the standard on how to configure the port, it usually relies upon either determination of the worst date rate, using a fixed 10Mbps rate and utilization of more then 10% traffic on the Ethernet port consisting of typical or pseudo random data.
+This may include a colour video test pattern with moving element for EN 55032 in order to exercise the graphics processing unit (GPU) etc, or applying an audio tone to the audio ports etc. For many products, equipment is may be desirable to perform pre-compliance EMC testing to determine the worst case mode and cabling arrangement prior to formal testing.
+Ethernet traffic is usually well defined in the standard on how to configure the port, it usually relies upon either determination of the worst date rate, using a fixed 10Mbps rate and utilization of more than 10% traffic on the Ethernet port consisting of typical or pseudo-random data.

 - Confirm with the compliance laboratory how long the product must operate for in the particular mode of operation.
-Typically for emissions and immunity this will be in excess of 2 to 3 hours minimum for each test.
+Typically for emissions and immunity, this will be in excess of 2 to 3 hours minimum for each test.

 How to write an EMC Test Plan – The information that you may need help from the testing laboratory of Technical Certification Body:

-- If any special product requirements such as non standard power requirements or any equipment such as audio analyses, 3G base station simulators etc must be confirmed for availability with the EMC testing laboratory.
+- If any special product requirements such as non-standard power requirements or any equipment such as audio analyses, 3G base station simulators etc must be confirmed for availability with the EMC testing laboratory.

-- Declaring the intended environment, such as Basic, Industrial or Controlled EM etc. This is usually declared by the customer, however the customer must fully understand the exact definition of the class and the intended environment of the product.
+- Declaring the intended environment, such as Basic, Industrial or Controlled EM etc. This is usually declared by the customer, however, the customer must fully understand the exact definition of the class and the intended environment of the product.